 Moreover, there’s no latency when recording so that’s good for you to know.

-The other great thing about this product is the fact it comes with other downloadable content from IK Multimedia, including Amplitube for iOS, which is the amplifier simulation software that many guitarists and bassists are using nowadays.
+The other great thing about this product is the fact it comes with other downloadable content from IK Multimedia, including Amplitube for iOS, which is the amplifier simulation software that many guitarists and bassists are using nowadays, however, the full version from Plugin Fox is way better.

 YouTube Video Tutorial